adafruit/Adafruit_Blinka/examples/index.md

 or dedicated CP boards.

-From a project-management point of view, tests can provide a strictly-interpreted way to communicate missing features, with the means of verifying that intended features for the MCP layer are in fact already served from the CP layer.
+From a project-management point of view, tests can provide a strictly-interpreted way to communicate missing features, also providing the implicit means of verifying that intended features for the MCP layer are in fact already served from the CP layer.

 # Example